IntegralTeam/library-network-simulation/README.md

 ![Greetings!](materials/image_bipartite.png?raw=true "")

 ## Description
-This repository is devoted to the simulation of a library networks.
+This repository is devoted to the simulation of library networks.
 The two types of nodes represent Books and Readers.
 ![Simulation example](materials/simulation.gif?raw=true "Simulation example")